exciteabletom/quote2image/README.md

 See `help(generate)` for documentation.

 ## Using the UI
-If you want to use the beta UI, run: `python -m pip install quote2image[gui]` to install extra dependencies.
+If you want to use the UI (very incomplete and buggy), run: `python -m pip install quote2image[gui]` to install extra dependencies.

 Run the app with: `quote2image`.